Running GitHub Actions Locally with Act

 In GitHub Actions, repository variables provide reusable configuration values

-across workflows, accessible via ${{ vars.VARIABLE }}
+across workflows, accessible via ${{ vars.VARIABLE }}.
+Act supports these

-using --var
+using --var or --var-file.

-You can specify repository variables using a file (formatted like .env
+You can specify repository variables using a file (formatted like .env):

 Secrets